cfareste/Inception/README.md

 ![Docker architecture](https://github.com/user-attachments/assets/2273b38b-c7aa-440e-85ee-19ad2ecd9be2)

-To work with Docker, we will use 3 different elements: the Dockerfile, a Docker image and a Docker container.
+To work with Docker, we will use at least 3 different elements: the Dockerfile, a Docker image and a Docker container.
 1. Dockerfile: This is where we write our docker code to create a Docker image.
 There are a bunch of different keywords, like `FROM` to build our image based on another one, `RUN` to run some code on our image (like installing some packages with apt), `COPY` to copy files from the host machine to the container, and more.
 2. Docker image: A Docker image is like a snapshot.
 When we execute `docker build path/to/Dockerfile`, the docker daemon reads and executes the code in the Dockerfile, and saves an immutable state of the Dockerfile.
 When we run a container, it's executed from an image.
 3. Docker container: It's the actual software running from a docker image, which we can interact with.
 Containers run independently from one another and isolated from the host machine, but there are ways to communicate with each other.

 To understand it better, think of it as a C program.
 The Dockerfile is like a .c file, with the code to execute.
 The Docker image would be the executable (a.out), a compiled version of the .c file and it's immutable.
 And the Docker container would be like the actual program running, with its own PID, memory and dynamic content.
 The same way you could have multiple programs running from the same executable, you could have multiple containers running from the same image, isolated from one another.
-See section [1.1.4 Docker elements](#114-Docker-elements) for more information.
+See section [1.1.4 Docker tools](#114-Docker-tools-) for more information.

 ![Dockerfile, docker image and docker container](https://github.com/user-attachments/assets/54fe709a-aed6-4816-8c65-a935b54d2268)

-#### 1.1.3 Virtual Machine vs Docker
+#### 1.1.3 Virtual Machine vs Docker 💻​🆚​🐳​:
 Now that we understand how Docker works, we should ask ourselves the next question: Why should we use Docker if we have virtual machines (VM)?
 Don't we get the same result using them?
 To answer it, we should understand how VMs work behind the scenes. <br/>
 First of all, let's take a look at how computers work under the surface.
 A computer has two main components: the physical part (hardware), which includes the CPU, RAM, disk, and more; and the logical part (software), such as applications, libraries, and other system tools.
 But, how do applications communicate with the hardware?
 It would be pretty messy (and dangerous) to let the apps communicate themselves with it.
 Here is where the `kernel` comes in.
 The `kernel` is software that sits between the applications and the hardware, and helps with the communication of these two (similar to an API with the frontend and the backend). <br/>
 When an app wants to access some hardware (for example, we want to print a letter 'A' into the screen), we would run some "high-level" code, like the C function `write`.
 Then, the OS would make a `syscall`, a "low-level" function call that tells the kernel the operation we want to do.
 Then, the kernel would execute the proper function to do what we asked it to do.
 This way, we managed to go from code on our app to printing a letter into our screen. <br/>